 Webb County Historical Markers

-Webb County is named for James Webb who played numerous roles in Texas history, secretary of state, attorney general judge.
+Webb County is named for James Webb who played numerous roles in Texas history, including secretary of state, attorney general, judge.
 The county seat is Laredo.

 We only very briefly vistied Webb County and did not get down to Laredo were most of the markers reside.
-We did eat at Lala's restaurant and really enjys the crispy beef tacos.
+We did eat at Lala's restaurant and really enjoyed the crispy beef tacos.

-I can already see that Laredo will have some challenges as some of the markers and properties are older and no londer exist but I do look forward to visiting.
+I can already see that Laredo will have some challenges as some of the markers and properties are older and no longer exist, but I do look forward to visiting.

 We only very briefly vistied Webb County and did not get down to Laredo were most of the markers reside.
-We did eat at Lala's restaurant and really enjys the crispy beef tacos.
+We did eat at Lala's restaurant and really enjoyed the crispy beef tacos.

-I can already see that Laredo will have some challenges as some of the markers and properties are older and no londer exist but I do look forward to visiting.
+I can already see that Laredo will have some challenges as some of the markers and properties are older and no longer exist, but I do look forward to visiting.

 August C. and Julia Richter Mansion